-Applications that receive less than full trust by the runtime code access security system are not allowed to call shared managed libraries unless the library writer specifically allows them to through the use of the AllowPartiallyTrustedCallersAttribute Class.
+Applications that receive less than full trust from their host or sandbox are not allowed to call shared managed libraries unless the library writer specifically allows them to through the use of the AllowPartiallyTrustedCallersAttribute attribute.
 Therefore, application writers must be aware that some libraries will not be available to them from a partially trusted context.
-By default, all code that executes from the local intranet or Internet zones is partially trusted.
-If you do not expect your code to be executed from a partially trusted context or to be called by partially trusted code, you do not need to be concerned about the information in this section.
+By default, all code that executes in a partial-trust sandbox and is not in the list of full-trust assemblies is partially trusted.
+If you do not expect your code to be executed from a partially trusted context or to be called by partially trusted code, you do not have to be concerned about the information in this section.
 However, if you write code that must interact with partially trusted code or operate from a partially trusted context, you should consider the following factors:

 Libraries must be signed with a strong name in order to be shared by multiple applications.
-Strong names allow your code to be placed in the global assembly cache and allow consumers to verify that a particular piece of mobile code actually originates from you.
+Strong names allow your code to be placed in the global assembly cache or added to the full-trust list of a sandboxing AppDomain, and allow consumers to verify that a particular piece of mobile code actually originates from you.

 If a caller does not have full trust but still tries to call such a library, the runtime throws a SecurityException and the caller is not allowed to link to the library.

 In order to disable the automatic LinkDemand and prevent the exception from being thrown, you can place the AllowPartiallyTrustedCallersAttribute attribute on the assembly scope of a shared library.
 This attribute allows your libraries to be called from partially trusted managed code.

 Partially trusted code that is granted access to a library with this attribute is still subject to further restrictions defined by the AppDomain.